RawBerryTeam/RawBerry/boot/README.md

 # Boot folder

-Here are stored configuration of RawBerry booting.
+Here are stored RawBerry GRUB configuration files.
 Maybe custom bootloader in the future.